EmmyAnieDev/Learn-Laravel/README.md

 -   To add a column to an exisitng table ====>> php artisan make:migration add_author_to_blogs_table .

 -   Define the column properties then ====>> php artisan migrate .

+## QUERY BUILDER

+-   Query Builder directly work with the Dataabse table.
+Eloquent works with the models.

+-   Query Builder is really handy because it is more faster than eloquent when we have much data in our database.

+-   First we have to import the "DB Facades" class before we can use the Query Builder. =====>> use Illuminate\Support\Facades\DB or ===> use DB .